NetSweet/netsuite/README.md

 }
 ```

-### Token based Authentication
+### Token Based Authentication

 OAuth credentials are supported and the recommended authentication approach.
-[Learn more about how to set up token based authentication here](http://mikebian.co/using-netsuites-token-based-authentication-with-suitetalk/).
+[Learn more about how to set up Token Based Authentication here](http://mikebian.co/using-netsuites-token-based-authentication-with-suitetalk/).

 ```ruby
 NetSuite.configure do